|Programs > Semester/Year Program > Japan > Program Services|

 SEMESTER/YEAR study abroad PROGRAM

-Once accepted, we provide you with detailed materials designed to guide you in preparing for your time in Japan.
+Once accepted, we provide you with detailed online materials designed to guide you in preparing for your time in Japan.

 Pre-departure materials include: